The Soviet Union Had What Type Of Economic System

 • Q: Was the Soviet Union a communist country?

 • A: The Soviet Union was a self-proclaimed socialist state aiming to achieve communism.
-However, it never reached the stage of a stateless, classless communist society as envisioned by Marx.
+That said, it never reached the stage of a stateless, classless communist society as envisioned by Marx.

 • Q: Did anyone benefit from the Soviet economic system?